The Dynamics and Geometry of Semi-Hyperbolic Rational Semigroups: Nice Sets (Families)

-We will usually skip the indication of these sets on $G$ since we only very rarely deal with more than one rational semigroup at a time.
+and for every $s\in S$ and any integer $n\ge 0$ let and let Finally let We will usually skip the indication of these sets on $G$ since we only very rarely deal with more than one rational semigroup at a time.
 This will be however the case for example in Section~\ref{section:MA}, Multifractal Analysis of Invariant Measures $\mu_t$, in the context of non--exceptional rational semigroups.

-We now note that for every element $\tau\in\cD_\cU$ there are a unique element $t(\tau)\in S$ such that $\tau\in \HIB(B(t(\tau),4R))$ and a unique element $i(\tau)\in S$ such that $\^f_\tau^{-\|\tau\|}(U_{t(\tau)})\sbt U_{i(\tau)}$.
+We now note that for every element $\tau\in\cD_\cU$ there are a unique element $t(\tau)\in S$ such that $\tau\in \HIB\(p_2(B(t(\tau),4R))\)$ and a unique element $i(\tau)\in S$ such that $\^f_\tau^{-\|\tau\|}(U_{t(\tau)})\sbt U_{i(\tau)}$.
 For every element $s\in S$ let

-As an immediate consequence of Definition~\ref{d2nsii6}, Theorem~\ref{t1nsii7} (particularly its part (B)) and topological exactness of the dynamical system $\tf:J(\^f)\to J(\^f)$ (implying item \eqref{d2nsii6 item c} below), we get the following.
+As an immediate consequence of Definition~\ref{d2nsii6}, Theorem~\ref{t1nsii7} (particularly its part (B)) and topological exactness of the dynamical system $\tf:J(\^f)\lra J(\^f)$ (implying item \eqref{d2nsii6 item c} below), we get the following.